Study on Blood Sugar Levels and Hunger

 Are You Hungry All the Time?
-You May Have Low Blood Sugar
+You May have Low Blood Sugar

 You’re trying to lose weight.
 But despite your best efforts, it’s not working.
 One problem is that you’re hungry most of the time, even shortly after eating a meal.
-Ignoring the hunger will make you feel miserable, while giving in can add hundreds of extra calories.
+Ignoring hunger will make you feel miserable, while giving in can add hundreds of extra calories.
 You’re stuck between a rock and a hard place.
-And of course, you’re probably wondering: Why I am hungry all the time?
+And of course, you’re probably wondering: Why am I hungry all the time?

 You’re not alone.
 Many people struggle with unexplainable hunger, inspiring researchers from King College London to figure out why.
 Researchers think low blood sugar may be to blame, according to a study published in Nature Metabolism.

 This study involved researchers from PREDICT, the largest ongoing nutritional research program in the world.
-Its team includes researchers from King's College London and ZOE, a health science company comprised of researchers from Harvard Medical School, Harvard T.H.
+Its team includes researchers from King's College London and ZOE, a health science company composed of researchers from Harvard Medical School, Harvard T.H.
 Chan School of Public Health, Massachusetts General Hospital, the University of Nottingham, Leeds University, and Lund University (Sweden).

 PREDICT researchers recruited 1,070 study participants and gave each of them a fasting glucose tolerance test to measure how well their body’s processed sugar.
 Participants also were given continuous glucose monitors, a small sensor that’s subcutaneously inserted and monitors blood sugar levels, as well as wearable devices to track physical activity and sleep.
 Researchers then followed participants as they ate standard breakfasts, i.e., muffins consistent in calories but varying in macronutrients (carbohydrates, protein, fat and water) along with freely chosen meals for two weeks while participants recorded their hunger levels, alertness and kept a precise food diary via a mobile app.
 After the two weeks, researchers had collected detailed data on more than 8,000 breakfasts and 70,000 meals in total.